wingyiuc/COMP3359_AI_Ap_Project/README.md

 - Data_Handling_CNN_transfer_learning_using_FX_Commo.ipynb: This notebook preprocesses the raw data of FX and Commodity
 - Data_Handling_CNN_transfer_learning_using_FX_Commo.ipynb: This notebook preprocesses the raw data of BTC

-## 'Cryptocurrency data' file
-All the raw data that contains historical prices and volumes are under the *Raw data* subdirectory under *Cryptocurrency data*.
-To produce technical indicators, run the `Data_processing_(Final).ipynb`, which would generate csv files with technical indicators and truth labels.
-All files are saved in *Processed data* subdirectory under *Cryptocurrency data*.